Winter at HCMS

 Musical and Teaching Background

 Bikram grew up listening to music and learning guitar by ear.
 During his time in college in Memphis, he was part of a summer touring band, recording music and traveling to different parts of the US playing music in youth camps.
-In 2018, he led a traveling team to different parts of the world — Nepal, Isreal, India, and Prague — leading youth music workshops in each country for two weeks.
+In 2018, he led a traveling team to different parts of the world — Nepal, Israel, India, and Prague — leading youth music workshops in each country for two weeks.

 Bikram is currently serving as the worship leader at Hastings Church of the Nazarene.